Maybe you knew about your child’s hearing loss long before learning about Autism Spectrum Disorder, or possibly the other way around.

 These are red flags that might help you consider seeking more evaluation from professionals.
 It is important to seek out those who are familiar with both autism, deafness and how your child communicates.
 With knowledgeable early intervention and ongoing support, a child can learn to interact and communicate more effectively with others.

-Autism + Deafness Resources: Colorado and Beyond
+Autism + Hearing Difference Resources: Colorado and Beyond

 Thank you to Dr. Debbie Mood, Children’s Hospital Colorado’s Child Development Unit, JFK Partners, and University of Colorado Hospital Otolaryngology Clinic, Jessica Dallman, Natural Wisdom Counseling (now in Wisconsin) and the families who have assisted us with these links.
 Also, see the Colorado School for the Deaf and the Blind‘s website.